eecs230/lab6/README.md

 ## Tasks

 1. Add the following to CAESAR:
-    - students: yourself, and one other classmates
+    - students: yourself, and one other classmate
     - courses: two classes that occurred in the Fall
-    - enrollments: students X courses (ie, add an enrollment for each new student-course pair)
+    - enrollments: students X courses (*i.e.,* add an enrollment for each new student-course pair)

-   Print out CAESAR and verify that everything worked correctly.
+   Print out `caesar` and verify that everything worked correctly.

 2. Currently, courses are represented by course_number and department.
-Add a member variable to Course that represents the name of the course.
-   Ie, EECS_230 Course object has member variable name "Programming For Engineers".
+Add a member variable to `Course` that represents the name of the course.
+That is, the EECS_230 Course object has member variable storing "Programming For Engineers".
 Print out CAESAR and verify that everything worked correctly.

-3. Currently, `Student::compute_gpa()` is not implemented.
+3. Currently, `Student::compute_gpa(const Catalog&)` is not implemented.
 Finish the implementation and verify that the function works correctly.
 Verify that `Miguel has gpa of 3.0`.

-4. Add an **invariant** in `Catalog::add_enrollment()` that ensures a student and course are in CAESAR, before an Enrollment involving the student or course is added to CAESAR.
+4. Add an **invariant** in `Catalog::add_enrollment(Catalog&)` that ensures a student and course are in CAESAR, before an Enrollment involving the student or course is added to CAESAR.
 If this **invariant** is not met, throw a `runtime_error`.

 ## Extension

-1. Add an **invariant** in the `Enroll` struct that ensures grades be in the range [0,4], before constructing a valid Enroll object.
+1. Change the `Enroll` struct to a class, and add an **invariant** that ensures grades be in the range [0,4], before constructing a valid Enroll object.
 If this **invariant** is not met, throw a `runtime_error`.

-2. Modify the student() constructor to assume that new students have an age of 18 years old, unless told otherwise.
-Ie, make age 18 the default value.
-For an example, notice that hasNotGraduated has a default value of `true`.
+2. Modify the `Student()` constructor to assume that new students have an age of 18 years old, unless told otherwise.
+That is, make age 18 the default value.
+For an example, notice that `hasNotGraduated` has a default value of `true`.

 3. Implement a new function called `Catalog::find_phiBetaKappa()` that returns a list of Students who have gpas > 3.7.
 Hint: use `Student::compute_gpa()`.

-4. Currently, there is a bug in the database where all course_numbers must be unique (ie., there can't be both a CHEM_ENG 101 and MECH_ENG 101).
-Fix this bug by having the courses take in a `pair<int cid, string dept>` as it's primary key.
+4. Currently, there is a bug in the database where all course_numbers must be unique (*i.e.,* there can't be both a CHEM_ENG 101 and MECH_ENG 101).
+Fix this bug by having the courses take in a `pair<int cid, string dept>` as its primary key.